Date: Tuesday, December 15, 2020

 Time: 3:30 – 4:30 pm

 Location: The webinar link will be shared with you via email prior to the session start time.

 Registration required.
-U of T students, staff, faculty, and their partner/spouse and children are welcome to attend.
+The children of U of T students, staff, faculty, and their partner/spouse are welcome to attend with a parent.

 If you have any access needs to ensure your full participation in this event, please contact the Family Care Office and we will try our best to work with you and make appropriate arrangements.